filip2cz/wifi-checker/README.md

 # wifi-checker
-checks the functionality of the internet connection via wifi and restarts the wifi in case of malfunction
+Checks the functionality of the internet connection via wifi and restarts the wifi in case of malfunction.

 ## How to run